hartmannr76/Crunch/README.md

 ## Run & Deploy

-I currently run and test this in docker containers, and have it using dotnet-watcher polling to periodically recompile and work with the latest build.
+I currently run and test this in docker containers, and have it using [dotnet-watch](https://github.com/aspnet/DotNetTools) polling to periodically recompile and work with the latest build.

 1) Ensure Docker is installed on your machine and that you have Docker toolbelt